Haoua01/Africa-money-map/README.md

 ---

-***This master thesis is a part of the project Africa Money Map, aiming at mapping the locations of financial services, focusing on bank branches, mobile money outlets, and microfinance agencies.
-The project is conducted by David Bounie, professor of economics at Télécom Paris, Institut Polytechnique de Paris, and Haoua Ben Ali Abbo, master student at Université Paris-Dauphine.
+***This master thesis is a part of the project Africa Money Map, aiming at mapping the locations of financial services in Subsaharan Africa.
+The project is conducted by Haoua Ben Ali Abbo, master student at Université Paris-Dauphine and David Bounie, professor of economics at Télécom Paris, Institut Polytechnique de Paris.
 The project is funded by Institut Louis Bachelier.***